Program

 11:00

-Data spaces are emerging across Europe — in countries, regions, and even small municipalities — addressing real needs and creating tangible value.
-They draw on diverse funding models, from EU programmes to national initiatives and local investment, and are already delivering solutions in sectors such as tourism, health, smart cities, and agriculture.
+Europe — in countries, regions, and even small municipalities — addressing real needs and creating tangible value.
+They draw on diverse business and financial models and are already delivering solutions in sectors such as tourism, health, smart cities, and agriculture.

 11:00

-The EU has introduced an ambitious and innovative legal framework aimed at unlocking the value of data through high-value datasets, data intermediaries, Model Contractual Terms, new provisions in the Data Act, and sector-specific initiatives.
+an ambitious and innovative legal framework aimed at unlocking the value of data through high-value datasets, data intermediaries, Model Contractual Terms, new provisions in the Data Act, and sector-specific initiatives.

 With the focus now on simplification, coherence, and practical implementation, key questions arise: What is the current state of play?
 How are these legal enablers supporting the development of Common European data spaces?
 Which implementation steps have been taken?
 And how can the legal framework and its implementation continue to evolve to further facilitate trusted, secure, and interoperable data sharing?